 Framing Brutal Art - Floating frames

-Brutalism, as an architectural movement has come and gone (remember those grand concrete buildings of the 1990's?), but it might offer a solution to a framing problem i have been having with my waterfall pictures.
-Simply, ordinary frames dont match my compositions - my falls are of rock and broken ground, and do not look good gentrified behind glass.
+However, brutalism might offer a solution to a framing problem i have been having with my waterfall pictures.
+Put simply, ordinary frames don't match my compositions: my falls are of rock and broken ground, and do not look good gentrified behind glass.
 To add to the problems, they are odd shapes and do not fit ready made items.

-So, i spoke to a couple of people who i trust, and here is the advice i received.
+So, i spoke to a couple of people who i trust, and here is their advice:

-1. don't bottle up the water in frame edging.
-Let it drip off the edge of the image.
+1. Don't bottle up the water in frame edging.
+Let it pour off the edge of the image into air.

 2. Look around.
-Choose something that resonates with the composition.
+Choose something that resonates with rocks and trees and water.

 3. Dont be frightened to do something different.